First bread of the year and let's make it healthier with this whole grain wheat spelt bread!

 Ok first let's get some simple terms clear.

-Grain kernel consist of 3 parts:
+Grain kernel consists of 3 parts:

 - the innermost germ